Cost to Paint Cabinets: A Complete Pricing Guide

 Deciding whether to paint your cabinets yourself or hire a professional is a big decision.
 It’s about more than just the initial cost; it’s about your time, your skill level, and the quality of the finish you’re hoping for.
 While a DIY project can seem like a great way to save money, it often requires more work than people expect.
 The process of prepping, sanding, and painting can take over your kitchen for days, and achieving a smooth, durable finish with a brush is a real challenge.
 On the other hand, hiring a pro ensures a durable, factory-like finish but comes with a higher price tag.
 Let’s break down what each path involves so you can make the best choice for your home and your budget.

-What’s Included in a Professional Paint Job?
+What’s Included in a Professional Cabinet Painting Job?

 When you hire a professional team, you’re paying for a comprehensive service that goes far beyond just brushing on some paint.
 A professional job includes meticulous prep work, which is the key to a lasting finish.
 This means we remove all doors, drawers, and hardware, then thoroughly clean every surface to get rid of grease and grime.
 We then sand everything down to create a smooth base, caulk seams, and fill any imperfections.
 After priming, we apply multiple coats of high-quality paint with professional-grade sprayers for a flawless look.
 The price also covers all supplies, equipment, and a full cleanup, so your kitchen is ready to use.
 Our service guarantee backs up the quality of this entire process.